-- Extends SubsystemMain to create a main process for this subsystem. - Define private member variables. - o Define a data manager - Define a constructor with a parameter of a string array (for the command line arguments). - o Call the base class constructor with the string array. - o Initialize the data manager class member. - o Implement all abstract functions including the following: - runLoop - Handle subsystem-specific startup procedures. - Call the base method. - Set startup completed flag (until this flag is set, no XML will be processed by the subsystem). - setDataMgr() - Verify the data manager is the appropriate class type. - Set the data manager class member. - getDataMgr()-return subsystem-specific data manager member. - createCustomizedResourceManager() - Create the resource manager for the process. - Ensure it was created correctly by retrieving a value.
-Call shutDown() after logging a message if cannot retrieve the value. - updateSystemData() - Invoke the data manager's updateSystemData method. - Update users and passwords members via the data manager member. - Invoke the security controller member's updateUsers method, sending the updated user and password information. - If the subsystem uses devices, instantiate the statusMgr member.
-The status manager tracks the communication errors for devices. - Provide schema location information for subsystem-specific requests, messages, and responses. - Add a method to setup the base schema location reference and store it as a member variable. - Override getReqSchemaLocation(), using the base schema location member to set the subsystem-specific requests schema location. - Override getRespSchemaLocation(), using the base schema location member to set the subsystem-specific responses schema location. - Override getMsgSchemaLocation(), using the base schema location member to set the subsystem-specific messages schema location.

-- instantiateSecurityController() sets the users and passwords stored by the process. - driverDisconnect() to process steps that need to be taken when a driver is no longer connected.
+- Extends SubsystemMain to create a main process for this subsystem. - Define private member variables. - Define a data manager - Define a constructor with a parameter of a string array (for the command line arguments). - Call the base class constructor with the string array. - Initialize the data manager class member. - Implement all abstract functions including the following: - runLoop - Handle subsystem-specific startup procedures. - Call the base method. - Set startup completed flag (until this flag is set, no XML will be processed by the subsystem). - setDataMgr() - Verify the data manager is the appropriate class type. - Set the data manager class member. - getDataMgr()-return subsystem-specific data manager member.

+- createCustomizedResourceManager() - This method, while still necessary, should not be used as a way to retrieve constants.
+Instead, create a "Common Constants" class that will have public static members that can be referenced throughout the project. - updateSystemData() - Invoke the data manager's updateSystemData method. - Update users and passwords members via the data manager member. - Invoke the security controller member's updateUsers method, sending the updated user and password information. - If the subsystem uses devices, instantiate the statusMgr member.
+The status manager tracks the communication errors for devices. - Provide schema location information for subsystem-specific requests, messages, and responses. - Add a method to setup the base schema location reference and store it as a member variable. - Override getReqSchemaLocation(), using the base schema location member to set the subsystem-specific requests schema location. - Override getRespSchemaLocation(), using the base schema location member to set the subsystem-specific responses schema location. - Override getMsgSchemaLocation(), using the base schema location member to set the subsystem-specific messages schema location. - instantiateSecurityController() sets the users and passwords stored by the process. - driverDisconnect() to process steps that need to be taken when a driver is no longer connected.
 In some instances, no actions are necessary. - Send change of device state messages to the client. - Stop polling or other processing. - driverReconnect() to process steps that need to be taken when a driver reconnects to the system.
-Again, in some instances no actions are necessary. - Add devices to specific drivers. - Restart polling or other processing. - If devices are used by the subsystem, send XML messages for online status changes to the appropriate driver(s) and process add/remove devices from driver as necessary. - addDevicesToDriver() to add one or more devices to the specified drivers - removeDevicesFromDriver() to remove all devices from the drivers. - If using the status manager, override sendOnlineStatusMsg().
-This method is used by the status manager to send online status messages to subscribed clients when a device changes operational status. - initialize() to add the supported ICD versions before calling the base initialize(). - getProviderType() to return the appropriate string value for the subsystem's provider type.
+Again, in some instances no actions are necessary. - Add devices to specific drivers. - Restart polling or other processing. - If devices are used by the subsystem, send XML messages for online status changes to the appropriate driver(s) and process add/remove devices from driver as necessary. - addDevicesToDriver() to add one or more devices to the specified drivers. - removeDevicesFromDriver() to remove all devices from the drivers. - If using the status manager, override sendOnlineStatusMsg().
+This method is used by the status manager to send online status messages to subscribed clients when a device changes operational status.

+- initialize() to add the supported ICD versions before calling the base initialize(). - getProviderType() to return the appropriate string value for the subsystem's provider type.

-2.8.2.4 Initial XML Handlers
+2.9.2.4 Initial XML Handlers